Skip to main content

 Ready to go deeper — or start with a brief call

 Not sure if counseling is right for you?
-Susan offers free 15-minute phone consultations so you can ask questions, get a feel for her approach, and decide with confidence — no pressure, no commitment.
+Susan offers free 15-minute phone consultations so you can ask questions, get a sense of her approach, and decide from there.